JeffMacaluso/JeffMacaluso.github.io/_posts/2018-05-26-LinearRegressionAssumptions.md

 We can see in this case that there is not a perfect linear relationship.
 Our predictions are biased towards lower values in both the lower end (around 5-10) and especially at the higher values (above 40).

-### II) Normality of the Error Terms
+## II) Normality of the Error Terms

 More specifically, this assumes that the error terms of the model are normally distributed.
-Linear regressions other than OLS may also assume normality of the predictors or the label, but that is not the case here.
+Linear regressions other than (Ordinary Least Squares (OLS))[https://en.wikipedia.org/wiki/Ordinary_least_squares] may also assume normality of the predictors or the label, but that is not the case here.

 **Why it can happen:** This can actually happen if either the predictors or the label are significantly non-normal.
 Other potential reasons could include the linearity assumption being violated or outliers affecting our model.